ARM-software/armnn/build-tool/README.md

 Similar steps for installing Docker Engine on other Linux distributions can be found by clicking on your distro under the Server table on [this page](https://docs.docker.com/engine/install/#server).

+### Mac
+The Dockerfile will also work on Mac with Apple silicon.
+But we haven't tested this using Docker Desktop.
+For **Mac** users, please use the Docker Desktop download link on [this page](https://docs.docker.com/desktop/install/mac-install/).

-### Windows and Mac
+### Windows
-We do not officially test the building of the Arm NN Dockerfile on Windows or Mac.
+We do not officially test the building of the Arm NN Dockerfile on Windows.
 However, it's likely that it will work if your system supports Docker.
 For **Windows**, use the Docker Desktop download link on [this page](https://docs.docker.com/desktop/install/windows-install/).
-For **Mac** users, please use the Docker Desktop download link on [this page](https://docs.docker.com/desktop/install/mac-install/). <br>
-**Note:** we unfortunately cannot provide support for the installation of Docker and/or the use of the Arm NN Dockerfile on Windows and Mac platforms.
+**Note:** we unfortunately cannot provide support for the installation of Docker and/or the use of the Arm NN Dockerfile on Windows.

 <br>